stephenmcrowe/askew-elk/README.md

 To install on Windows, install from [nodejs.org](https://nodejs.org/en/) and [yarnpkg.com](https://classic.yarnpkg.com/en/).

-Client requirements

-* pipenv
-* python 3.8

-Alternatively, install requests and pyjwt

 ### Install dependencies

 Run the command `yarn` to install node modules.
-Run the command `pipenv install` to install python dependencies.

 ### Start the server

 `yarn start`

-### Start the client

-`pipenv run python client.py`

-Or, if your Python packages are installed locally, just `python client.py`.

-## Testing

-This repository is equipped with a sql script for initializing the MYSQL database with an Employees table.
-It also adds two users to the table for testing:

- * username = 'admin', password = 'admin'
- * username = 'user', password = 'user'

-Use these to login with the client.

 ## Acknowledgements